Next job interview may help

-That means candidates should use the interview as an opportunity to highlight their strongest soft skills, taking care to be authentic and give supporting examples.
+That means candidates should use the interview as an opportunity to highlight their strongest soft skills, take care to be authentic, and give supporting examples.

 “A common mistake that that can hurt interviewers’ perceptions of an interviewee’s soft skills is when a job candidate just lists off the soft skills that they believe they exceed in without providing background.
 This doesn’t show your skills to the interviewer; it just tells them,” said Armer.